 She selected to leap off, injuring her proper arm and ankle to make individual her protection from the driving force of the grain seva (rural service) van, a preferred mode of shipping inside the low-income suburbs of India’s capital.
-Travelling extra than 7 km from an workplace in Okhla Phase I in southern Delhi to her home in Dakshinpuri, the shared van–Rs 5 in keeping with experience as opposed to a minimum of Rs 10 in keeping with km for an automobile–turned into the handiest reliable and low cost delivery alternative for Sheela, in a town with 3,900 buses and an eight-line, 373-km metro-rail community.
+Traveling extra than 7 km from a workplace in Okhla Phase I in southern Delhi to her home in Dakshinpuri, the shared van–Rs 5 in keeping with experience as opposed to a minimum of Rs 10 in keeping with km for an automobile–turned into the handiest reliable and low-cost delivery alternative for Sheela, in a town with 3,900 buses and an eight-line, 373-km metro-rail community.

-Sheela is one in all many women who navigate risks on the streets of Delhi even as going about their day by day sports.
-The current statement by using the Delhi Chief Minister, Arvind Kejriwal, to make metro and bus rides free for ladies in the metropolis, has key implications for women’s mobility, which, in flip, is linked to choices approximately training, employment and get entry to to public areas.
+Sheela is one of all many women who navigate risks on the streets of Delhi even as going about their day-by-day sports.
+The current statement by using the Delhi Chief Minister, Arvind Kejriwal, to make metro and bus rides free for ladies in the metropolis has critical implications for women’s mobility, which, in flip, is linked to choices approximately training, employment, and get entry to public areas.

-Contrary to the expectation that ladies in urban areas get more significant employment opportunities, the statistics show that India’s woman labour pressure participation price in towns is decrease than in rural regions.
-In the metropolis of Delhi–inhabited by extra than 19 million people and teeming with department shops, cafes and towering workplace blocks–no extra than eleven.7% of ladies above the age of 15 years are in employment, compared to the national common of 27%.
+Contrary to the expectation that ladies in urban areas get more significant employment opportunities, the statistics show that India’s women labor pressure participation price in towns decreases than in rural regions.
+In the metropolis of Delhi–inhabited by more than 19 million people and teeming with department shops, cafes, and towering workplace blocks–no different from eleven.7% of ladies above the age of 15 years are in employment, compared to the national common of 27%.

 Wife with little one walks, the husband takes a bike

-In my studies on girls and provider work in Delhi, younger girls seeking work raised concerns over protection, accessibility and affordability of public transport.
+In my studies on girls and providers work in Delhi, younger girls seeking employment raised concerns over public transport protection, accessibility, and affordability.
 Take the case of 29-12 months-old Sushma*, an automobile driving force.

-After she got married and moved to Delhi from a village in Rajasthan, Sushma changed into eager to study further and locate employment.
+After she got married and moved to Delhi from a Rajasthan village, Sushma became eager to study further and locate employment.
 She had heard approximately motive force-education training for women and advised her husband that she wanted to sign on.
-However, her in-laws discouraged her, telling Sushma that her area turned into at domestic.
+However, her in-laws discouraged her, telling Sushma that her area turned into a domestic.

-Sushma told me their mindset become “a large hassle”.
+Sushma told me their mindset became “a large hassle”.
 They did now not supply her cash to travel, and her husband exceeded over his revenue to his mother.

-“I needed to continually ask her for money,” stated Sushma, who finished Class XII after marriage.
+“I needed to ask her for money continually,” stated Sushma, who finished Class XII after marriage.
 “From Sangam Vihar, I used to walk all the manner to Kalkaji [6 km].
 That’s how I’ve made it in this line… If I hadn’t worked this tough, we wouldn’t be right here nowadays.”

 Sushma attributed her willingness to walk for over an hour to attend driving lessons every day to her stubbornness and her choice to do something along with her existence.
 Now hired as a motive force, Sushma has grown to be a breadwinner for her own family.